ericvsmith/dataclasses/pep-xxxx.rst

 ========

 This PEP describes an addition to the standard library called Data Classes.
+Although they use a very different mechanism, Data Classes can be thought of as "mutable namedtuples with defaults".

-A class decorator is provided which inspects a class definition for variables with type annotations as defined in PEP 526 "Syntax for Variable Annotations".
+A class decorator is provided which inspects a class definition for variables with type annotations as defined in PEP 526, "Syntax for Variable Annotations".
 In this document, such variables are called fields.
 Using these fields, the decorator adds generated method definitions to the class to support instance initialization, a repr, and comparisons methods.
 Such a class is called a Data Class, but there's really nothing special about the class: it is the same class but with the generated methods added.

 As an example::